vircadia/vircadia-web-sdk/CODING_STANDARD.md

 - Unit tests have file extensions `.unit.test.js`.
 - Integration tests have file extensions `.integration.test.js`.

 ## General Rules

 The [Vircadia Coding Standard](https://github.com/vircadia/vircadia/blob/master/CODING_STANDARD.md) should be followed, where applicable.

-## ESLint Rules
+## Linting Rules

-A quite strict set of rules is configured in `.eslintrc.js` to help avoid common pitfalls and ensure a consistent style to aid maintenance.
+A quite strict set of TypeScript and ESLint rules is configured to help avoid common pitfalls and ensure a consistent style to aid maintenance:
+- `tsconfig.json`
+- `.eslintrc.js`

 ## Implementation Patterns